jasonflorentino/olla/README.md

 # Deploying

 > [!Note]
 > This is geared towards the intel mac that runs ollama in my local network.
+The chat app is a single-page React app that we'll serve as a static build from the same domain as the ollama server.
+We'll use nginx to handle either serving the build files or forwarding requests to ollama.

 ## One time setup